MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/manage/policy-management.md

 Users can enable new Outlook via the toggle from the Mail and Calendar application that ship with Windows.
 To block new Outlook from these applications, organizations can block users from downloading and/or installing new Outlook using Intune or other management solutions.

-Organizations can also block the user of Mail and Calendar with organization accounts via the “UniversalOutlookEnabled” parameter in CASMailbox: [Set-CASMailbox](/powershell/module/exchange/set-casmailbox).
+Organizations can also block the user of Mail and Calendar with organization accounts via the `UniversalOutlookEnabled` parameter in CASMailbox: [Set-CASMailbox](/powershell/module/exchange/set-casmailbox).